rsponholtz/X11-in-Azure/README.md

 ![image](./media/2017-06-01_13-00-06.jpg)

-This shows that X11 applications are working
+This shows that X11 applications are working.

 Finally, this all works fine for the user you log in as, but if you need to run X11 when you sudo to root, you need to fix up the xauth profile for root.
-To accomplish this, I use this:
+To accomplish this, I use this in my root .bash_profile, obviously with your login user replacing "adminuser":

 ```bash
 su - adminuser -c 'xauth list' |\